Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/sql-driver.markdown

-# Explain plan
+# Explain Plan

-In order to get the query execution plan you can use `EXPLAIN PLAN FOR` keywords.
+In order to get the query execution plan, you can use `EXPLAIN PLAN FOR` keywords.
 For example:

 {{%tabs%}}
 {{%tab "Explain plan"%}}